- What is “Pair Programming”?

 - You must always be working together with your partner when developing code, either in-person or while screen-sharing in a Zoom call.
 You may not do any coding without your partner present.

 - You may not use or even look at any code you have previously developed without your partner.
 This means, if you choose to split with a partner, you must both start over from scratch with your new partner.
 Completely throw your old code away.

 - You and your partner must both be active contributors to the code.
 This mean, you must both be engaged in the development (talking, typing, suggesting, etc) and you must switch roles regularly.

-- You may not split the code and develop it separately, even if you are sitting right next to each other.
+- You may not split the code and develop it separately, even if you are sitting right next to each other or are on a Zoom call together.
 You must collaboratively develop a single solution.

 You can choose your own partner.
-You can use the "Search for Teammates" post on Piazza to find a partner if you are having trouble.
 You will need to arrange times to meet outside of class.
 We expect everyone to be flexible and professional in arranging those times as necessary; if your schedule is highly constrained, explore possible meeting times with your prospective partner before you commit to the partnership.

 You should try to pick a partner whose experience and skill level with programming is similar to your own.
 This may not always be possible and it is sometimes hard to compare skill levels, but students tell us (and other data supports) that pairs are most productive when the partners start at about the same level.

 Still, people often pair up with another whose skills are different.
 This happens more often than not, as no two people have an identical skill set.
 The differences may be great or small, but this is exactly like most real-world working situations.
 Part of accomplishing a task is to get the most out of each member and make each member stronger and more productive on subsequent tasks.